A mastectomy is a surgical procedure in which the whole breast is removed.

 The whole breast is removed along with the nipple and areola but more surrounding skin is preserved in order to facilitate immediate breast reconstruction.
 Sentinel node biopsy or axillary node dissection is done as appropriate.

-Recovery following mastectomy (without immediate reconstruction) will usually involve a 1-2 day hospital stay and a further 3 to 4 weeks for healing.
+Recovery following mastectomy (without immediate reconstruction) will usually involve a one to two day hospital stay and a further three to four weeks for healing.

 Initially, you will be unable to lift anything heavy and you should not attempt to drive until your movements are pain-free.
 You will have a drain inserted under the chest wound and possibly one under the arm for a few days, removing any excess lymphatic fluid.
 Where possible, the chest wall drain is removed before discharge from the hospital, but many patients go home with a drain still in place.
 This is usually easily managed with the help of district nurses, and the drain is removed when the fluid output has reduced to an acceptable level.

 Following mastectomy, all women who have not had immediate breast reconstruction are offered an external prosthesis.
 This is a silicone breast form which is funded by the Ministry of Health.
 The grant also covers pocketed bras to hold a prosthesis.
 A lightweight temporary prosthesis is usually provided by your breast care nurse, to wear for the first six weeks while the wound is healing.